Laplacian2Mesh: Laplacian-Based Mesh Understanding: Experiments

 \subsection{Mesh Classification}

-We demonstrate the power of Laplacian2Mesh on the mesh classification task with two recently-used datasets: SHREC11 \cite{Lian2011SHRECT} and Manifold40 \cite{Hu2021SubdivisionBasedMC}.
-The goal is to classify each mesh from the test set into one of the pre-defined classes, and we define that the accuracy is the ratio of correctly predicted meshes.
+We demonstrate the superior classification ability of Laplacian2Mesh on the two datasets: SHREC11~\cite{Lian2011SHRECT} and Manifold40~\cite{Hu2022SubdivNet}.
+The classification accuracy statistics are reported to compare the performance among different methods.

 \textbf{SHREC11.} The SHREC11 dataset consists of 30 classes, with 20 examples per class.
-Following the setting in \cite{Ezuz2017GWCNNAM}, our Laplacian2Mesh is evaluated on two protocols out of which the dataset is split into 16 or 10 training samples in each subject.

-Table~\ref{tab:shrec11} reports the average accuracy on 3 random splits into training and test set.
-Surprisingly, Laplacian2Mesh can correctly all meshes in the test set, no matter how the dataset is split, which means that we achieve 100$\%$ accuracy on this dataset.
-When the split is 16 examples for training and 4 for test, Laplacian2Mesh with large learning rate has reached 100 $\%$ accuracy in the fourth epoch.
-When training and test have the same number of the objects, we also get the 100$\%$ accuracy at about the 400th epoch.
-These suggest that Laplacian2Mesh is completely competent for the mesh classification task on the SHREC11 dataset.

-\textbf{Manifold40.} Compared with ModelNet40 \cite{Wu20153DSA} that is a commonly-used dataset, Manifold40 dataset has a more compact data structure, which is helpful to speed up the training process of our network.
-Manifold40 is the reconstructed dataset of ModelNet40, nevertheless, Manifold40 is more challenging since the reconstruction error and simplification distortion.
-This dataset contains 12311 CAD models from 40 categories, where 9843 models are used for training and 1468 models are used for test.

-Our method obtains results comparable to the state-of-the-art for this dataset; results are shown in Table~\ref{tab:manifold40}.
-We report both the point cloud-based results and the mesh-based results, and Laplacian2Mesh stands out among the mesh-based methods on the Manifold40 dataset.
-Inspired by MeshWalker \cite{Lahav2020MeshWalkerDM}, the accuracy of our Laplacian2Mesh can reach 92.8$\%$ when the 5 cross-labeled classes (desk/table and flower-pot/plant/vase) are discarded.
-The reason is that these models in the 5 categories (divided into two groups) produce very similar results in the same group when using fewer eigenvectors for spectral reconstruction, which are equally ambiguous for humans to distinguish.
+Following the setting of~\cite{Ezuz2017GWCNNAM}, all the methods are evaluated based on the 16-4 and 10-10 train-test split, respectively.
+Our method outperforms the others on both train-test splits, and achieves the perfect classification accuracy ($100\%$), as shown in Table~\ref{tab:shrec11}.
+Tests on the SHREC11 dataset indicate that our Laplacian2Mesh is competitive on the mesh classification task.

+\textbf{Manifold40.} Manifold40 is a larger and more challenging dataset, containing 12311 CAD models from 40 categories.
+It is reconstructed from ModelNet40~\cite{Wu20153DSA} to obtain better triangulation quality meshes.
+Therefore, the reconstruction and simplification operations during the dataset construction stage inevitably introduce a slight difference in shape and a significant difference in tessellation.
+As shown in Table~\ref{tab:manifold40}, our method has a comparable performance to SubdivNet~\cite{Hu2022SubdivNet}, and gains better accuracy than other methods.
+But we must point out that our approach does not include a tedious step of mesh subdivision~\cite{Loop1987SmoothSS} as included in SubdivNet~\cite{Hu2022SubdivNet}.